The Camio C-Cure Gateway communicates with C-Cure server v2.9 and above using the Victor Web Service.

 Firewall Rules

-During the initial docker setup (docker-compose up -d) will need access to these servers:
+During the initial setup and any updates to the deployment, you will need access to these domains:

 During operation, the Camio C-Cure Gateway will need access to these servers: